Samsung/tizen-docs/docs/application/native/guides/text-input/autofill-service.md

     </service-application>
    ```

-2. To use the functions and data types of the autofill service API, include the `<autofill_service.h>` header file in your application:
+2. To use the functions and data types of the Autofill Service API, include the `<autofill_service.h>` header file in your application:

    ```c
    #include <autofill_service.h>
    ```

-3. To use the autofill service library, initialize the autofill service using the `autofill_service_initialize()` function.
+3. To use the autofill service library, initialize the autofill service using the `autofill_service_initialize()` function:

    ```c
    bool service_app_create(void *data)